Technovation (external link) is a global tech education nonprofit organization.

 Sponsors help support the program and enhance the experience for the girls.

 Chapter ambassadors build the Technovation communities in their area by recruiting participants and organizing events.
-The ambassador for Technovation Girls Toronto is Dr. Emily Agard from SciXchange at Ryerson University.
+The ambassador for Technovation Girls Toronto is Dr. Emily Agard from SciXchange at Toronto Metropolitan University.

-Student ambassadors, external link are Technovation Girls alumnae who have been selected to act as a champion of Technovation Girls in their region.
+Student ambassadors (external link) are Technovation Girls alumnae who have been selected to act as a champion of Technovation Girls in their region.
 SAs help recruit students to participate in Technovation Girls, and offer support to teams throughout the season.
-For this season, our student ambassador is Angelina Tseng.

-If you are interested in supporting a Technovation Girls chapter in Ontario, as a mentor, speaker, coach or judge, please visit the applicable page on this site for more information and to register as a volunteer.
+If you are interested in supporting our chapter as a mentor, speaker, coach or judge, please visit the applicable page on this site for more information and to register as a volunteer.